jfo/weblog/content/post/monads.md

     (combine-hist Mx
                   (f (get-val Mx)))))
 ```
-Now, we'll also need some functions of the form `x -> Mx`.
+Now, we'll also need some functions of the form `a -> M b`.

 ```scheme
 ; takes a datum to push into something and a name for the function to be